No 10 not ruling out human rights convention withdrawal after Rwanda flight blow

 The court confirmed on Wednesday afternoon that three judges held an urgent hearing at 9.50pm on Tuesday – just 40 minutes before the flight was due to take off.

-The ECHR has publicly confirmed details of just one of the cases heard by an out-of-hours judge.
+The ECHR had initially publicly confirmed details of just one of the cases heard by an out-of-hours judge.

 It ruled that an Iraqi asylum seeker, referred to as KN, should not be put on a flight until three weeks after the final domestic court decisions on the legality of the whole Rwanda policy.